cybertec-postgresql/pgwatch2/docs/docker_installation.rst

 Docker Compose
 --------------

-As mentioned in the :ref:`Components <components>` chapter, remember though that the pre-built Docker images are just one example how your monitoring setup around the pgwatch2 metrics collector could be organized.
+As mentioned in the :ref:`Components <components>` chapter, remember that the pre-built Docker images are just one example how your monitoring setup around the pgwatch2 metrics collector could be organized.
 For another example how various components (as Docker images here) can work together, see a *Docker Compose* example with loosely coupled components `here <https://github.com/cybertec-postgresql/pgwatch2/blob/master/docker-compose.yml>`__.